Knee Injury Workers Compensation

 When the knee is injured at work, it is a devastating event because walking becomes very difficult or impossible.
 In fact, many knee injuries leave a person disabled to some extent for the long-term.
 It is very rare that a knee returns completely back to normal after surgical procedures, even if its overall functionality is okay.

 But no matter if your knee injury is a long-term or short-term injury, you have to have time to recover away from work and that time is most likely not going to be paid.
-If you file a workers’ compensation claim, then you can receive 2/3 of your income while also receiving medical treatment so you can recover.
+If you file a worker’s compensation claim for settlement against knee injury, then you can receive 2/3 of your income while also receiving medical treatment so you can recover.
 If you will not be able to resume your current job or a job within the same industry because of the long-term effects of the injury, vocational rehabilitation can train you to assume a new career.

 Types Of Knee Injuries